algorithmiaio/dev-center/_pages/platform/algorithm-profiles.md

 Following an algorithm will subscribe you to comments and help you keep up to date with activity on that particular algorithm.

-Starring an algorithm is a social indicator saying you like the developers algorithm.
+Starring an algorithm is a social indicator saying you like the developer's algorithm.

 #### Tags
 Algorithm developers provide tags as the primary means for categorizing their algorithms and also allow you to navigate to similar algorithms by clicking on any tag.

 #### Algorithm Metrics
-Includes number of API calls, average duration of API call.
+Includes number of API calls, and average duration of API calls.

 #### Permissions

 Includes information about licensing, internet accessibility, GPU environments, and more.

-For a deeper dive: [permissions]({{site.baseurl}}/basics/permissions/).
+For a deeper dive see: [permissions]({{site.baseurl}}/basics/permissions/).

 #### Run An Example